colorizenl/multimedialib/readme.md

 Both Java applications and browser applications can be wrapped to native distributions for various platforms.
 Refer to the [documentation on distributing applications](#distributing-applications) for instructions on how to provide a more native distribution for each platform.

-Not every renderer supports every feature on every platform.
-For more information, refer to the [renderer compatibility table](_development/renderer-compatibility.md) that contains a more detailed overview.

 Architecture
 ------------